The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 #### Alkanes are generally unreactive but by in certain conditions we can subject alkanes to 2 different types of combustion.
 Complete and incomplete combustion.
 With complete combustion it produces carbon dioxide and water .
 Likewise, with incomplete combustion, It produces carbon monoxide and sut.

-#### A photochemical reaction in a chlorine atom replaces a hydrogen atom in the alkane.
-We call this type of reaction a substitution reaction. .
+#### A photochemical reaction ina chlorine atom replaces a hydrogen atom in the alkane.We call this type of reaction a substitution reaction..

 C3H8 + 5 O2 = 3 CO2 + 4 H2O
 2 C3H8 + 7 O2 = 6 CO + 8 H2O
 C3H8 + 2 O2 = 3 C + 4 H2O

+## Fuels

+Fuels to know:
+    - Coal
+    - Natural gas: main constituent is methane
+    - Petroleum: a mixture of hydrocarbons which can be separated into fractions

+Uses of Petroleum Fractions
+ - Refinery gas: bottled gas for heating and cooking
+ - Gasoline fraction: fuel (petrol) in cars
+ - Naphtha fraction: making chemicals
+ - Kerosene/paraffin fraction: jet fuel, lamps
+ - Diesel oil/gas oil fraction: fuel in diesel engines
+ - Fuel oil fraction: fuel in ships and home heating systems
+ - Lubricating fraction: lubricants, waxes and polishes
+ - Bitumen: making roads